 Staff - some 67 teachers and 9 teaching assistants - are, in common with most UK curriculum schools at this price-point, from India.
-The school has a relatively low teacher to student ratio with 1 teacher to 17 students, although concerns had been previously raised with regard to the number of students in Foundation classes.
-Staff turnover, at 18%, is slightly below average for international schools in general in Dubai, although turnover at Indian schools does tend to be lower.
+The school has a relatively low teacher to student ratio with 1 teacher to 16 students, although concerns had been previously raised with regard to the number of students in Foundation classes.
+Staff turnover, at 13%, is slightly below average for international schools in general in Dubai, although turnover at Indian schools does tend to be lower.

 QIS follows the Early Years Foundation Stage for beginners, the Cambridge Primary syllabus from Grade 1 to Grade 6, the Cambridge Lower Secondary Programme from Grade 7 to Grade 9, eventually preparing students for the IGCSE in Grades 10 and 11, and in Grade 12 GCE AS examinations from the University of Cambridge Examination Board.